knockoffduck/chat-app-project/README.md

 12. The user account page is located at `http://127.0.0.1:5000/account`, which can be reached by clicking the "Account" navigation on the navigation menu.
 This page allows a user to make and save changes to their profile, which is saved to the database.

-## Database Schema
-In our database, there are 2 tables: User and Chat.
-The schema definition for these are below:

 ## Testing
-Tests for the web application include:
+Tests for the web application include: tests to ensure eaach flask route can be accessed successfully, correct password hashing, valid registration and login, handling for invalid registration and login, and successful profile changes.
 ...

 Run the following command in the terminal to run the tests: